BIDS/repro-case-studies/case-studies/slaybaugh.md

 The small tests are also version controlled--and that can be in the same repository or a separate one.

 Once the unit tests are deemed sufficient and, combined with the small tests, everything indicates that code is correct, I finalize documentation.
+I use [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to comment the code.
+Doxygen automatically generates documentation from source code comments when those comments are made using particular, simple annotations.
+Doxygen works for languages like C++, Python, Java, and others.
-I use Doxygen to comment the code, which is useful for creating an API that can be built with the code.
+Using Doxygen is useful for creating an application program interface quickly and easily.
 However, some extra work is often required to get the theory down and provide clearer directions for using the new algorithm.
 All of that is written in LaTeX for incorporation into the user manual.
 Again, all of these things are version controlled.